WencesVillegasMarset/aws-saa-c02-notes/README.md

   * Use a script to manage failover between instances.
   * Bandwith: Depends on the bandwidth of the instance type
   * It's a generic Amazon Linux AMI that's configured to perform NAT.

+To create a NAT gateway:
+* you must specify the *public subnet* in which the NAT gateway should reside.
+*  You must also specify an *Elastic IP address* to associate with the NAT gateway when you create it
+   * The Elastic IP address cannot be changed once you associate it with the NAT Gateway.
+ * After you've created a NAT gateway, you must update the route table associated with one or more of your private subnets to point Internet-bound traffic to the NAT gateway
+ * Each NAT gateway is created in a specific Availability Zone and implemented with redundancy in that zon
+ * You have a limit on the number of NAT gateways you can create in an Availability Zone.

 * https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-comparison.html